 Massachusetts labor laws regarding maternity leave include several state-based regulations along with federal statutes.
 Most people think about the Maternity Leave Act (MMLA).

-But there are other regulations that may apply, and the interaction between laws can make a difference.
+There are other regulations that may apply, and the interaction between laws can make a difference.
 Families desiring to take time at home to bond with their baby have some additional job protections that residents of other states do not have.
-However paid family leave is not a state mandated benefit.
+However, paid family leave is not a state mandated benefit.
 Couples need to purchase the right coverage in advance of conception.

 - Maternity Leave Act

 - State Employees

 Massachusetts paid maternity leave options are fairly sparse.
 Both the MMLA and FMLA allow for unpaid job protection benefits.
 Women experiencing a pregnancy disability prior to delivery may enjoy up to 20 weeks of job protection, but much of this time will be unpaid.

 Short-term disability benefits often provide income replacement during a pregnancy disability, and while taking maternity leave to recover from childbirth.
 You may voluntarily use your accumulated sick days, vacation days, and personal days to provide some pay during this time.
 Your employer may not require you to use these accumulated days.